decentral1se/tasty-discover/README.md

 {-# OPTIONS_GHC -F -pgmF tasty-discover -optF --module-suffix=MySuffix #-}
 ```

-`tasty-discover` will now search for test modules with the `MySuffix.hs`
+`tasty-discover` will now search for test modules with the `MySuffix.hs` file
-file ending.
+ending.
 If this option is not present, the default is the `Test.hs` suffix.
-See the [integration test example][suffix-example] for more details.

 #### Omit test module suffix
 If you would prefer to avoid the test file suffix naming convention, you can